Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-25-261-63-hz-pure-tone-a-sonic-sanctuary-for-aries.md

 tweet-title: 261.63 Hz - Pure Tone - A Sonic Sanctuary for Aries
 tweet-description: For Aries, the pioneering and fiery sign of the zodiac, the pure tone of 261.63 Hz offers a harmonious retreat.
 date: 2023-04-25
-keywords: frequency benefits, Brain Beats, Frequencies, 261.63 hz, Brain wave entrainment, sound therapy, aries, meditation, healing
+keywords: frequency benefits, Brain Beats, Frequencies, 261.63 hz, Brainwave entrainment, sound therapy, aries, meditation, healing, pure tones
 ---

 In the vast symphony of the cosmos, each zodiac sign resonates with its own unique frequency.
 For Aries, the pioneering and fiery sign of the zodiac, the pure tone of 261.63 Hz offers a harmonious retreat.
 This frequency, corresponding to the musical note C, serves as a sonic sanctuary for Aries, providing a tranquil space for relaxation, meditation, and study.